Scientific topics Critical minerals at Geoscience Australia

 2. There is a risk that its supply chains could be disrupted.

 Critical minerals are used to manufacture advanced technologies including mobile phones, computers, fibre-optic cables, semi-conductors, banknotes, and defence, aerospace and medical applications.
-Many are used in low-emission technologies such as electric vehicles, wind turbines, solar panels, and rechargeable batteries.
-Some are also crucial for common products such as stainless steel and electronics.
+Many critical minerals are used in low-emission technologies such as electric vehicles, wind turbines, solar panels, and rechargeable batteries.
+While some are also crucial for common products such as stainless steel and electronics.

 Risks to critical mineral supply chains can come about when mineral production or processing is dominated by individual countries or companies that could limit availability.
 Other risks include market immaturity, political decisions, social unrest, natural disasters, mine accidents, geological scarcity, pandemics, and war.